 Every child deserves a high-quality education

 The Center for Research on Educational Opportunity (CREO) is a part of the Institute for Educational Initiatives at the University of Notre Dame.
-Currently led by Dr. Mark Berends, CREO seeks educational excellence and equity in American education.
+Directed by Dr. Mark Berends, CREO seeks educational excellence and equity in American education.
 CREO faculty and graduate students conduct basic and applied research on schools and the learning process, focusing in particular on the formal and informal organization of schools, the curriculum, teacher practices, and student social relationships to determine how these factors interact with student background and ability to affect student learning.
 Consistent with the Institute’s commitment to social justice, special attention is given to less privileged students and Catholic schools.

 Contributing to excellence and equity in education

 CREO offers a continuing lecture series addressing contemporary issues in education and an annual research conference to report recent research findings on schools.
 CREO also sponsors workshops and symposia, initiates and coordinates research projects among faculty, and sponsors faculty exchanges, postdoctoral fellowships, and graduate training in areas related to the CREO mission.
 Through these efforts, CREO hopes to make a significant contribution toward attaining educational excellence and equity in American education.

 CREO is located in the Nanovic wing of Jenkins Nanovic Hall's 4th floor.
 An on-site library with Sociology of Education research materials is available for CREO faculty and students.
 In 2007, a restricted data room was established.

 See for yourself how CREO is making a difference